api-platform/docs/distribution/index.md

     $ docker-compose exec php bin/console make:entity --api-resource

-As you can see there are two typical PHP objects with the corresponding PHPDoc (note that entities's and properties's descriptions included in their PHPDoc will appear in the API documentation).
+As you can see there are two typical PHP objects with the corresponding PHPDoc (note that entities' and properties' descriptions included in their PHPDoc will appear in the API documentation).

 Doctrine's annotations map these entities to tables in the database.
 Annotations are convenient as they allow grouping